 Oral communication skills are very important for Health Care Aides.
-They need to be able to talk with patients and with family and friends, to explain procedures and respond to their questions and concerns, and to listen to patients in order to assess their needs.
-They also need to clearly share information about patients to other members of the health care team.
+They need to be able to explain procedures and respond to their questions and concerns, and to listen to clients in order to assess their needs.
+They also need to clearly share information about the people they are treating to other members of the health care team.
 Because they frequently work alone, they need to be able to solve problems and make decisions.